Travel & conservation company, since 1991

 10. Documented declines in lion populations of Africa are a result, in part, of mismanaged trophy hunting (numerous studies listed).

-11. As of May 2014, approximately 18 countries in Africa allowed legal hunting of lions for trophies (although hunts only took place in nine of those).
-Of these all but three experienced rapid population declines between 1994 and 2014.
+11. As of May 2014, approximately 18 African countries allowed the legal hunting of lions for trophies (although hunts only took place in nine of those).
+Of these, all but three experienced rapid population declines between 1994 and 2014.

 12. Where trophy hunting occurs, quotas are set by the government.
 The scientific community has raised two primary concerns about the current lion quotas.
 These are that (1) existing quotas are set above sustainable levels, and (2) the data used for setting quotas is inconsistent and not scientifically based.